NinjacksonXV/usb-switch-controller/README.md

 ## Setup
 `git clone` with `--recurse-submodules` to pull the [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).
 For now, see `buildInputs` in `flake.nix` to get a WIP list of other dependencies.

 If using Nix (with experimental Nix commands enabled), you can run `nix develop` and set the `PICO_SDK_PATH` environment variable manually (`$PWD/pico-sdk`) or in the Nix shell hook.
-Alternatively, use [direnv](https://direnv.net/) with the [nix-direnv](https://github.com/nix-community/nix-direnv), which will automatically enter you into the Nix shell and set needed environment variables.
+Alternatively, use [direnv](https://direnv.net/) with the [nix-direnv](https://github.com/nix-community/nix-direnv) module, which will automatically enter you into the Nix shell and set needed environment variables.

 ## Software Overview
 ### Getting USB Info